 - Open main/Main.sln.

-- Select the DebugWin32 configuration (this is important!).
+- Select the DebugWin32 configuration and Any CPU platform (this is important!).

 - Build the solution.

 Building using MSBuild